Exploring the Overlap: Eating Disorders and ADHD

 Understanding ADHD

 Recent research highlights a significant overlap between eating disorders and ADHD, especially in adolescents and young adults.
-Here’s what studies are revealing:
+Here’s what studies reveal:

 Shared Genetic and Neurological Pathways